viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

     @XKasperQueryCache(keys = {"someField", "anotherField"}, ttl=60)

-You can also have custom KeyGenerators, to do so just implement QueryCacheKeyGenerator and enable it:
+You can also have custom KeyGenerators, to do so just implement **QueryCacheKeyGenerator** and enable it:

 .. code-block:: java

-    @XKasperQueryCache(keyGenerator=MyKeyGenerator.class)
+    @XKasperQueryCache( keyGenerator = MyKeyGenerator.class )

 Service filters